IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ##### Andrea Hilborn, Charles Hannah and Lu Guan

 This page updates weekly with maps and figures from a number of different data sources for monitoring Sea Surface Temperatures (SSTs) and Marine Heatwaves (MHWs) in the Northeast Pacific and Canadian Exclusive Economic Zone (EEZ) off of British Columbia (BC).
+A summary of the methods and further details can be found [here](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41282437.pdf).

 **These figures are provisional and correctness is not guaranteed. :)**
 These figures update on **Monday** using the most recent week of data.
 A limited number of prior images [can be found here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures).
 Data shown in the figures can be downloaded [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data) (GeoTIFF and .rds format).